intrepidza/loan_data_project/README.md

 (Job method of materialization necessary since DuckDB is a single-user database.
 Alternative would be to change dependencies.)

 9) To run Streamlit locally:
-- Navigate back to project root path and run command:
+- Navigate back to the project root path and run command:

     streamlit run streamlit_app.py